What Is Hypothermia?

-F to 100 F (36.6 C to 37.7 C); core temperature is best measured by a rectal thermometer; do not rely on an oral, ear, or axial (under the armpit) or skin temperature if hypothermia is suspected.
-Core body temperatures of 95 F (35 C) and lower can cause the heart and nervous system to begin to malfunction and can, in many instances, lead to severe heart, respiratory and other problems that can result in organ damage and death.
+- Hypothermia is defined as a core, or internal, body temperature of less than 95 F (35 C).
+Normal body core temperature ranges from about 98 F to 100 F (36.6 C to 37.7 C); core temperature is best measured by a rectal thermometer; do not rely on an oral, ear, axillary (under the armpit), or skin temperature if hypothermia is suspected.

+- Core body temperatures of 95 F (35 C) and lower can cause the heart and nervous system to begin to malfunction and can, in many instances, lead to severe heart, respiratory and other problems that can result in organ damage and death.

-Hypothermia has been a military problem ever since Hannibal lost nearly half of his troops while crossing the Pyrenees Alps in 218 B.C., and has continued to plague military campaigns through both world wars and the Korean War.
+- Hypothermia has been a military problem ever since Hannibal lost nearly half of his troops while crossing the Pyrenees Alps in 218 B.C., and has continued to plague military campaigns through both world wars and the Korean War.

-Today, with the popularity of an expanding number of winter sports and increasing at-risk populations, hypothermia has slowly become a civilian, urban problem.
+- Today, with the popularity of an expanding number of winter sports and increasing at-risk populations, hypothermia has slowly become a civilian, urban problem.

-Hypothermia has been used as a technique to help improve neurologic recovery for people in cardiac arrest.
+- Hypothermia has been used as a technique to help improve neurologic recovery for people in cardiac arrest.
 This topic can be further examined by readers looking into the references 2 and 3 as these topics are not covered in this article.

 Normal body temperature is the reflection of a delicate balance between heat production and heat loss.
 Many of the chemical reactions necessary for human survival can occur only in specific temperature ranges.
 The human brain has a number of ways to maintain vital temperature.
-When these mechanisms are overwhelmed, heat loss happens faster than heat production,
+When these mechanisms are overwhelmed, heat loss happens faster than heat production, which results in hypothermia.

 Primary hypothermia is due to exposure to a cold or frigid environment, with no underlying medical condition, causing disruption in temperature regulation: